swisspol/XLFacility/README.md

 2014-10-12 02:41:29.842 TestApp[37006:2455985] Hello World!
 ```

-That's the first big difference with `NSLog()`: you can customize the output to fit your taste.
-Try adding this line in `main()`:
+That's the first big difference between XLFacility and `NSLog()`: you can customize the output to fit your taste.
+Try adding this line inside `main()`:
 ```objectivec
 [[XLStandardIOLogger sharedStdErrLogger] setFormat:XLLoggerFormatString_NSLog];
 ```
-Run your app again and notice how messages in the console look like `NSLog()` ones again.
+Run your app again and notice how messages in the console look exactly like when using `NSLog()`.

-Let's use a custom compact format now:
+Let's use a custom compact format instead:
 ```objectivec
 [[XLStandardIOLogger sharedStdErrLogger] setFormat:@"[%l | %q] %m\n"];
 ```